aws/aws-database-encryption-sdk-dynamodb/specification/beacons/beacons.md

 [//]: # "Copyright Amazon.com Inc. or its affiliates.
 All Rights Reserved."
 [//]: # "SPDX-License-Identifier: CC-BY-SA-4.0"

-# Scan Beacons
+# Beacons

 ## Version

-0.1.0
+1.0.0

 ### Changelog

 ## Overview

-A scan beacon is a stable HMAC of the unencrypted value of an encrypted field.
-This allows a database server to perform some types of searches on client-side encrypted records.
+Beacons use stable hashes of the plaintext values of encrypted fields to allow searches on client-side encrypted records.

+## Definitions

-It can be optionally truncated to better avoid creating distinguishers of the plaintext;
+**plain beacon** : the HMAC of the unencrypted value of an encrypted field, optionally truncated to better avoid creating distinguishers of the plaintext;
 that is, to increase hash collisions.

-## Definitions
+**compound beacon** : A string composed of parts of an input string, interspersed with the plain beacons made from other parts of the input string.

+**beacon** : A string value.
+Either a plain beacon constructed from and kind of input data, or a compound beacon constructed from an input string.

+**modified beacon** : A beacon with a "previous" entry in its [configuration](#scan-beacon-configuration).

 ### Conventions used in this document